 Clinical dental technicians

+The position has not changed.
 The work of a dental technician (other than repairs) should continue to be carried out on the prescription of a dentist.

 Dental professionals are encouraged to get in touch with the GDC if they have any questions.